mousepawmedia/devdocs/network/source/guides/staff.rst

   via informal discussions, you may file this form within 15 days of the most recent incident.

-* **Internship Graduation Request**: When you are ready to graduate from the internship program, you must fill out this form and submit it to your internship supervisor.
-You will also need the appropriate **Internship Checklist**.
+* **Promotion Request**: When you are ready to be promoted to Intern II, to graduate from the internship program, or otherwise be promoted to a higher seniority, you must fill out and submit this form.
+Interns will also need the appropriate **Internship Checklist**.

 * **Leave of Absence Request**: Any time you will be absent for a week or more, or under six hours a week in the case of an intern, you must file this